We are on the left coast today here in Southern California at our satellite studios in Los Angeles.

 All she needs to know is this is what the boss wants done.

-But she doesn't get the smoking gun memo, it ain't gonna be one.
+But she doesn't get the smoking gun memo.

 But there's another reason why Obama would not want the VA problems to come out in the media or anywhere else.

-In his entire first term, Obama's trying to sell us on Obamacare.
+In his entire first term, Obama's tried to sell us on Obamacare.

-You know, he's the first two years, he's desperately trying to get this thing signed and passed, passed and signed into law.
+You know, the first two years, he's desperately trying to get this thing signed and passed and signed into law.

-If while he's making this big push to get Obamacare signed into law, passed over there in the Senate and the House, he making this big move to get he can't allow something like what's gone under the VA to become known.
+If while he's making this big push to get Obamacare signed into law, passed over there in the Senate and the House, he's making this big move to get, he can't allow something like what's going on at the VA to become known.

 That would undercut the entire Obamacare effort.

-So now that Obamacare is passed, signed into law, and is in the process of being implemented.
+So now that Obamacare is passed, signed into law, and is in the process of being implemented, okay, now we'll take the lid off the VA and let things happen as they normally do.

 Rely on that.